-In the 1970s, when the deceit of asbestos-containing product manufacturers was discovered and a wave of asbestos lawsuits followed, many of these companies ran to bankruptcy courts looking to avoid paying those they had injured.
+In the 1970s, when the deceit of asbestos-containing product manufacturers was discovered and a wave of mesothelioma lawsuits followed, many of these companies ran to bankruptcy courts looking to avoid paying those they had injured.

-Although these companies were allowed to avoid some liability through bankruptcy — and not pay each of their victims what they deserve — they were court-ordered to set aside money for current and future asbestos claims.
+Although these companies were allowed to avoid some liability through bankruptcy — and not pay each of their asbestos victims what they deserve — they were ordered by the court to set aside money for current and future asbestos claims.

 For veterans who were exposed to asbestos during their service and developed mesothelioma as a result, the Department of Veterans Affairs (VA) offers health care services and monthly payments.